Rear-End Collision Attorney in Ada, OK | McKay Law

 - Damages for impact on relationships

-- Survivor damages in fatal cases
+- Survivor damages when a rear-end crash is fatal

 - Punitive damages where the at-fault driver was drunk, on drugs, or grossly reckless